eladschwartz/WhereIsMyFood/README.md

 I didn't test payment with real credit card, only stripe test cards, but I'll do it when I add Paypal Support

-* You can use this phone number to skip the SMS verification for custoemer app: +12
+* You can use this phone number to skip the SMS verification for customer app: +12
 * You can use this phone number to skip the SMS verification for driver app: +11